 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience acne, headache, decreased libido, sexual dysfunction, diarrhea, hot flash, lack of appetite, nausea, sweating, breast soreness or pain, testicle changes, insomnia, loss of strength and energy, or vaginal irritation.
-Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, polyuria, flushing, fast breathing, or breath that smells like fruit), signs of high calcium (weakness, confusion, fatigue, headache, nausea and vomiting, constipation, or bone pain), signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), shortness of breath, excessive weight gain, swelling of arms or legs, urinary retention, painful urination, injection site irritation, back pain, abdominal pain, abdominal edema, dizziness, hematuria, dark urine, vomiting blood, burning or numbness feeling, tachycardia, abnormal heartbeat, passing out, chills, pharyngitis, vaginal bleeding, bone pain, or signs of pituitary apoplexy (sudden headache, vomiting, passing out, mood changes, eye weakness, unable to move eyes, or vision changes) (HCAHPS).
+• Patient may experience acne, decreased libido, sexual dysfunction, diarrhea, hot flash, lack of appetite, nausea, common cold symptoms, change in breast size, sweating, breast soreness or pain, testicle changes, insomnia, loss of strength and energy, or vaginal irritation.
+Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, polyuria, flushing, fast breathing, or breath that smells like fruit), signs of high calcium (weakness, confusion, fatigue, headache, nausea and vomiting, constipation, or bone pain), shortness of breath, excessive weight gain, swelling of arms or legs, weakness, difficulty moving, painful urination, injection site irritation, back pain, abdominal pain, abdominal edema, dizziness, severe headache, pelvic pain, hematuria, depression, tachycardia, abnormal heartbeat, passing out, abnormal vaginal bleeding, bone pain, enlarged breasts (males), or signs of pituitary apoplexy (sudden headache, vomiting, passing out, mood changes, eye weakness, unable to move eyes, or vision changes) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling or face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.